hms-dbmi/gehlenborglab-website/_members/samson-mataraso.md

 start: June 2017
 end: August 2017
 ---
 Samson is an intern participating in the BD2K Summer Institute at the Department of Biomedical Informatics at Harvard Medical School.
-He is a rising junior majoring in bioengineering and electrical engineering & computer sciences at UC Berkeley.
+He is a junior at UC Berkeley studying bioengineering and electrical engineering & computer sciences.